 Commitment to Proposed Corrective Actions

+The sections listed above have been summarized from EPA’s 9-elements of a watershed restoration plan.
 Additional information will include the impaired waters list for the area, existing TMDLs, scientific references, Biscayne Bay Commission information, public and stakeholder information, and septic to sewer grant information.
+The information provided in phase I of the RAP, will be consistent with the requirements of EPA’s 9-elements of a watershed restoration plan